Code-Institute-Submissions/ale-aparicio-Quizos_janResub/README.md

 2. Categories Section
     * Display all the available categories
 3. The Category
-    * Displays the available quizes
+    * Displays the available quizzes
-4. Quizes
+4. Quizzes
     * Displays the questions and answer options

 With the exception of the create page which is separate from the flow of the website since it isn't a currently integrated feature.